TheSaltChip/JSClassExplanation/docs/index.markdown

 import Name from "location/of/where/the/default/class/is.js"
 ```
 ---
-whole document as a variable
+Whole document as a variable
 ```js
 import * as VarName from "here/is/a/document/with/loads/of/stuff.js"
 ```